 Early History of the Awdlem family

-Another 209 words (15 lines of text) covering the years 1510, 1600 and 1535 are included under the topic Early Awdlem History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Awdlem research.
+Another 105 words (8 lines of text) covering the years 1510, 1600 and 1535 are included under the topic Early Awdlem History in all our PDF Extended History products and printed products wherever possible.

 Awdlem Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Awdlem are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Awdlem include Audlem, Audlam, Aldelym, Aldelyme, Aldlem, Aldim, Audland and many more.